Toxic Hazards for Railroad Workers

 Those who have been exposed to propane for long periods of time are at greater risk for illness.
 Railroad employers are required to supply their employees with all necessary safety measures such as safety and protective equipment.
 This can include face masks, gloves, and goggles.
 If you became ill or were injured while working and you believe it was because of your exposure to LPG then get in touch with a skilled lawyer.

-If you have been exposed to hazardous materials while working for a railroad, you should not hesitate to contact an experienced lawyer from Arnold & Itkin LLP.
-Call (888) 493-1629 today for a free case review.
+If you have been exposed to hazardous materials while working for a railroad, contact an experienced lawyer at Arnold & Itkin.
+Call (888) 493-1629 today for your free, no-obligation case review.